bzhang610/Color_Seg/README.md

 # Color segmentation and Shape Detector
-labeling.py - hand label regions in images
+labeling.py - For hand labeling regions in images used in training
-barrel_detector.py - main function
-Project1.ipynb - Jupyter Notebook for training and result display
+barrel_detector.py - Detects barrel of a given color labeled in training images Project1.ipynb - Jupyter Notebook for training and result display